Mathematics education in the United States: Standardized tests

 In 2015, educational psychologist Jonathan Wai of Duke University analyzed average test scores from the Army General Classification Test in 1946 (10,000 students), the Selective Service College Qualification Test in 1952 (38,420), Project Talent in the early 1970s (400,000), the Graduate Record Examination between 2002 and 2005 (over 1.2 million), and the SAT Math and Verbal in 2014 (1.6 million).
 Wai identified one consistent pattern: those with the highest test scores tended to pick mathematics and statistics, the natural and social sciences, and engineering as their majors while those with the lowest were more likely to choose healthcare, education, and agriculture.
 (See the two charts below.)

 Results from the National Assessment of Educational Progress (NAEP) test show that scores in mathematics have been leveling off in the 2010s, but with a growing gap between the top and bottom students.
 The COVID-19 pandemic, which forced schools to shut down and lessons to be given online, further widened the divide, as the best students lost fewer points compared to the worst and therefore could catch up more quickly.
 While students' scores fell for all subjects, mathematics was the hardest hit, with a drop of eight points, the steepest decline in 50 years.
 Scores dropped for students of all races, sexes, socioeconomic classes, types of schools, and states with very few exceptions.
 This might be because mathematics education is more dependent upon the classroom experience than reading, as students who were allowed to return to in-person classes generally did better, more so in mathematics than in reading.
 However, on the topics of statistics and probability, student performance had already declined before the pandemic.
 As consequence, the entire cohort of college students in the 2022-23 academic year have lower average grades and mathematical standards.
+But there were noticeable improvements in mathematical proficiency among schoolchildren across the United States between 2022 and 2025.

 A 2023 comparison between parents' views and standardized test scores revealed a significant gap; most parents overestimated their children's academic aptitude.
 In mathematics, only 26% were proficient, even though 90% of the parents asked thought their children met grade standards.
 Having a higher NAEP math score in eighth grade is correlated with high academic standing, higher income, lower rates of adolescent parenthood, and lower chances of criminality.